theseusXYZ/theseusXYZ/README.md

 ## Meet the Founders - **** & **** 👨‍💼👨‍💼

 **** & ****, the brains behind Vector, are R&D software engineers and researchers with a profound passion for computational design and robotics.
-Their expertise in advanced computational techniques and dedication to innovation have been instrumental in establishing Axis as a leader in parametric robot control software. **** is currently completing his industrial PhD on ML-based point-cloud segmentation and classification for the purposes of building re-use. **** recently started [Graph](WEBSITE/), a consultancy and development partner specialising in elegant solutions to complex computational problems as well as general software engineering, app & web development & training.
+Their expertise in advanced computational techniques and dedication to innovation have been instrumental in establishing Vector as a leader in parametric robot control software. **** is currently completing his industrial PhD on ML-based point-cloud segmentation and classification for the purposes of building re-use. **** recently started [VECTOR](WEBSITE/), a consultancy and development partner specialising in elegant solutions to complex computational problems as well as general software engineering, app & web development & training.

 ### Our Expertise ⚡